Dominica Citizenship by Investment in 2019

 Having lived, ongoing residence or working in more than one country does not affect one’s ability to apply for Dominica citizenship by investment.
 However, if you have legally resided for longer than 6 months in any country besides country of your current citizenship during the last 5 years, then you will be required to provide additional documents from the countries where you were a permanent resident during the last 5 years.
 We will advise you how and where to obtain these documents and how to certify them.

 Yes.
 As a licensed agent, we are legally bound to keep the information of each applicant confidential.
 Likewise, the Citizenship by Investment Unit (CBIU) does not share the information of applicants with third parties, except where such information must be provided to the private due diligence agencies for the purpose of carrying out background checks and ensuring that the documents submitted are authentic and the information they contain is accurate.
-Neither does the Government of Dominica nor CCP Inc. make it public or inform your current country of citizenship during the application process and after you have received Dominica citizenship through investment.
+Neither does the Government of Dominica nor our company make it public or inform your current country of citizenship during the application process and after you have received Dominica citizenship through investment.

 Yes.
 A police record or clearance certificate must be submitted for every citizenship by investment application as formal evidence that an applicant in fact does not have a criminal record.